chris17453/cgan-MNIST-refactored/README.md

 ## Thoughts

-After about 100 iterations, loss just loopps for both models.. so I dont see a need for 800 iterations.
+After about 100 iterations, loss just loops for both models.. so I dont see a need for 800 iterations.
 I would love to get this working better, please give feedback.

 ## Install